 There’s a DIY-er in all of us but for some, the memory of a do it yourself home disaster means the tool box is gathering dust while the carpenter, decorator and repairman are all on speed dial.

 But with a little know-how, the right tools and more than a dash of ‘I’ll give it a go’, DIY can be totally awesome – not to mention have the potential to save you money.
 To get you started, Gear Hungry has scoured the internet for our ultimate guide to the best DIY hacks that’ll soon have you rocking a tool belt like Tim Allen in Home Improvement.
+For interesting tools that can help with DIY projects, make sure you check out our best DIY gifts for men guide.

 Drum roll please….we bring you 30 of the best DIY tips ever.
 Enjoy.